vaishnavip-23/CodeGen-CLI/docs/README.md

 # CodeGen-CLI - Coding Agent
-A simple command-line coding agent inspired by Claude Code and Cursor CLI, and powered by Google Gemini API.
+A powerful command-line coding agent with **iterative reasoning** capabilities, inspired by Claude Code and Cursor CLI, powered by Google Gemini API.
 Published on PyPI for easy installation and updates.

 > Think of it as an expert developer assistant that never gets tired.

 1. [CodeGen-CLI PyPI Package](https://pypi.org/project/codegen-cli/)